Swez04/boxPlot/README.md

 4. Visualize and download results.

 ## Author
-Your Name
+Swez
-Engineering Student | Machine Learning Enthusiast
+Engineering Student | Machine Learning
 =======
 # boxPlot
 BoxPlot Visualization &amp; Outlier Detection – A Python tool (work-in-progress) for visualizing data distributions and detecting outliers, with planned enhancements for interactivity and multiple algorithms.